Obligations of a foreign employer

 Consequences of non-reporting

 When you have paid your workers, report the pay and withholding to the Incomes Register.
 If you submit a report after the date when it is due, you must pay a late-filing penalty charge.
-However, in 2020 (and 2019), no late fees are imposed unless exceptional circumstances apply.
 If an employer has paid out wages and fails to submit the required payroll reports, punitive tax increase and charges for negligence will be imposed.

 If an employer has not withheld money on the paid-out wages, the Tax Administration may recover the owed amounts from the employer later.
 Additionally, the Tax Administration may have to cancel the employer’s prepayment registration.